-- Self-oriented, which is when “individuals attach irrational importance to being perfect and hold unrealistic expectations of themselves”
+- Self-oriented perfectionism — when “individuals attach irrational importance to being perfect and hold unrealistic expectations of themselves”

-- Socially prescribed, which is when “individuals believe their social context is excessively demanding, and that they must display perfection to secure approval.”
+- Socially prescribed perfectionism — when “individuals believe their social context is excessively demanding, and that they must display perfection to secure approval”

-- Other-oriented, which is when “individuals impose unrealistic standards on those around them]
+- Other-oriented perfectionism — when “individuals impose unrealistic standards on those around them”

 According to University of Western Ontario researcher Martin M. Smith, “It’s important to identify perfectionism because a lot of subtypes fly under the radar.
 Perfectionists won’t tell people that they are distressed because they do not want people to see them as flawed, weak or otherwise, imperfect.
 This results in mental illness or suicide that occurs ‘without warning’ because although the individual has been depressed or anxious for a long time, they have worked very hard to it hidden from view.
 A huge identifying factor of perfectionism is someone who strived to maintain an image of perfection to others, someone you have never seen sick or grumpy”.

-So how can we ditch this strive for negative perfectionism and replace it with the desire to attain greatness while simultaneously accepting our flaws and failures?
+So how can we ditch this negative perfectionism and anxiety spiral and replace it with the desire to attain greatness while simultaneously accepting our flaws and failures?
 Take a look at these tips: